Suicide Prevention/Trauma Informed Care

 Time: 12:00 to 1:00 pm

-Audience: Super Intendents, Principals, K-12 teachers, Counselors, School Nurses, Teachers Aids, PTO Members
+Audience: Superintendents, Principals, K-12 Teachers, Counselors, School Nurses, Teachers Aids, PTO Members, Parents

-- o Key factors of the decline in mental health and increase of suicide
+- Key factors of the decline in mental health and increase of suicide

 As a licensed associate marriage and family therapist in Arizona, Andy Maurer provides counseling services at The Phoenix Counseling Collective in Downtown Phoenix.
 As a therapist, he works primarily with couples, adults, and entrepreneurs who have experienced trauma or abuse.
 Andy creates trauma-informed spaces that promote healing, emotional awareness, and performance enhancement.
 He also works for Mending the Soul, researching and writing on the issue of abuse and trauma, as well as speaking on the issue of abuse and the rape culture.
 He earned both a Master of Divinity in Professional Counseling from Phoenix Seminary and a Masters in Marital Family Therapy from Fuller Theological Seminary.